Part Four: the art of selling creative ideas in a winning pitch

 An average idea communicated well is vastly better than a great idea delivered poorly.
 I love using props, visuals and storytelling and I sometimes attempt humour.
 I also position the idea from the audience’s perspective, rather than my own.

 I never use words on a PowerPoint slide – always images.
-And at TopLine we have a slight advantage in that we also offer animations and explainer videos, so I can easily insert these into any pitch.
+And at TopLine we have a slight advantage in that we also offer animations and explainer videos (external link), so I can easily insert these into any pitch.